Iterative stochastic subspace self-consistent field method: Theory

-This will maximize the probability of decreasing the energy by allowing the mixing of occupied-virtual MO pairs with large off-diagonal Fock elements.
-We anticipate that these calculations will exhibit the slowest convergence rate due to the restricted number of MOs per subsets ($L=2$).
-In Level 1, the stochastic nature of the algorithm is due to the random choice of the occupied MOs.
-Note that the Level 1 partition has some similarities with the well-known Jacobi sweep technique. \cite{NumericalRecipes}
+This maximizes the probability of decreasing the energy by mixing the occupied-virtual MO pairs with large off-diagonal Fock elements.
+We anticipate that these ``level 1'' calculations will exhibit the slowest convergence rate due to the restricted number of MOs per subset ($L=2$).
+At level 1, the stochastic nature of the algorithm is due to the random choice of the occupied MOs.
+It is interesting to note that the level 1 partition has some similarities with the well-known Jacobi sweep technique. \cite{NumericalRecipes}

-The next step of the stochastic process (Level 2 in Figure \ref{fig:partition}) associates two occupied-virtual MO pairs to create larger subsets (if required).
+The next step of the stochastic process (level 2 in Fig.~\ref{fig:partition}) associates two occupied-virtual MO pairs to create larger subsets (if required).
 This is done by \textit{randomly} picking a subset $k$ and associating it with the subset $k^{\prime}$ having the largest Frobenius norm \cite{GolubBook}

-In Level 2, the stochastic nature of the algorithm is due to the random choice of the subset $k$.
+At level 2, the stochastic nature of the algorithm is due to the random choice of the subset $k$.

 This process is repeated until the required number of subsets is created.
-This stochastic partition is schematically illustrated in Figure \ref{fig:partition}.
-In the case where $N \neq 2^m$, the Level 1 partition can be modified in order to build the target number of subsets.
+This stochastic partition is schematically illustrated in Fig.~\ref{fig:partition}.
+In the case where $N \neq 2^m$, the level 1 partition can be modified in order to build the target number of subsets.
 For example, two virtual MOs can be associated with one occupied MO to create triplets.
-Then, the Level 2 partition associates these triplets to create larger subsets.
+Then, the level 2 partition associates these triplets to create larger subsets.